BeketML/EduAI/documents/AVD.md

 - The platform addresses fragmented study materials and low learning efficiency by centralizing content and automating learning artifacts.

 ## Key Decisions
-- Microservices over monolith for domain isolation and independent scaling.
+- Modular backend over multiple deployable microservices: one backend service with clear domain modules (auth, content, AI, indexing) to simplify deployment while keeping boundaries for future scaling.
-- AI capabilities are provided through a dedicated AI service to decouple business logic from model orchestration.
+- AI capabilities are provided through a dedicated AI module inside the backend to decouple business logic from model orchestration at the code level.
 - JWT-based authentication with access/refresh token model.
 - Vector retrieval via Qdrant for RAG context selection.
 - MinIO is used as object storage for lecture files and generated artifacts.